antronerds/r2-training-courses/docs/RNA_seq_data_analysis_Using_Rheumatoid_Arthritis_data.md

 First, we take a look at the information that was provided.
 Let's start with the dataset Cohort Overview.

 * In box 3, select the **Cohort Overview**, click **next** and explore the available annotation.
 * To understand what the study is about, click on the **i information balloon** behind the dataset title.
+Take a note of the cytokines & chemokines that are mentioned in the description box.
 Which genes are important according to the description?

 Since this set is treatment related, let's plot some data to see if treatment has any result.

 * Go back to the main page.
-Choose the analysis **Correlate gene with track** and type in box 4 any of the genes that in the description is mentioned to be down regulated by treatment.
+Choose the analysis **Correlate gene with track** and type in box 4 any of the genes that were  mentioned to be down regulated by treatment.
 The "-" can be left out of the gene name in R2, e.g. "IL-6" becomes "IL6".
 Click **Next**.
 * Choose *Select a track:* **therapy (2cat)** and click **Next**.
 * Every patient had a sample taken before the start (no) and after 12 weeks (yes) of therapy, it is a paired test.
 It would be nice to see which dots belong to the same patient.
 With Sample Paths we can connect the two samples of each patient with the format Samplename1,Samplename2; etc. Because it is a bit labour intensive to get the correct syntax, we did this for you.
 Copy paste the following information in the textbox of **Sample Paths**: ```GSM1116933,GSM1116934;GSM1116935,GSM1116936;GSM1116937,GSM1116938;GSM1116939,GSM1116940;GSM1116941,GSM1116942;
 GSM1116943,GSM1116944;GSM1116945,GSM1116946;GSM1116947,GSM1116948;GSM1116949,GSM1116950;GSM1116951,GSM1116952;